WW92030-STORAGE/DDSHARDING/README.md

 # NOTES

 All assets by me.
-Based on Dark Deception by
+Based on Dark Deception by Glowstick Entertainment.

+MAKE SURE TO USE JEI FOR RECIPES.